Meditation Practice Frequently Asked Questions

 The most important aspect of your meditation practice is your inner environment, therefore the most important aspect of your meditation space is that you can sit up with a tall spine as comfortably as possible.
 By creating as much physical comfort while minimizing the possibility of falling asleep, you will reduce the “monkey mind” or mental chatter that may result from being uncomfortable.

-7. What items are needed in your meditation space?
+7. What items do you need in your meditation space?

 The ideal mediation space is where ever you are presently.
-Yes, this is advanced practice to be able to center your mind, body and heart wherever you are yet it is the ultimate goal of meditation.
+Yes, this is advanced practice to center your mind, body and heart wherever you are, yet it is the goal of meditation.
 Can you stay centered and relaxed in traffic, with a fussy child, isolated at home, watching the news, anywhere or anytime?
-Although it’s not easy to stay centered in a “perfect” environment, it is easier than in the midst of chaos.
+Although it’s difficult to stay centered in a “perfect” environment, it is easier than amid chaos.

 8. What room temperature do you recommend for meditation spaces?
 What about humidity levels?

-The room temperature and humidity should be set as cool as you are comfortable, which will help you stay present yet not become sleepy.
-Set the humidity based on your location, health conditions and ideal comfort level.
+It’s best to set room temperature and humidity as cool as you are comfortable, which will help you stay present yet not become sleepy.
+Set the humidity based on your location, health conditions, and ideal comfort level.

 9. Do you think learning meditation in the time of COVID is a good idea?

-Meditation can be practiced anywhere and anytime so it’s not surprising that many new meditators are taking advantage of this opportunity to learn and practice meditation.
-Meditation is a powerful practice to reduce stress and anxiety, and with the current global crisis more people are seeking out practices to reduce stress at home.
+You can meditate anywhere and anytime, so it’s not surprising that many new meditators are taking advantage of this opportunity to learn and practice meditation.
+Meditation is a powerful practice to reduce stress and anxiety, and with the current global crisis, more people are seeking practices to reduce stress at home.

 10. Is the focus of meditation to stop my mind?

-A: If you notice your mind is wandering say “thinking” in your mind, guide your awareness back to your body, center your attention on the practice or technique your are working with.
+A: If you notice your mind is wandering, say “thinking” in your mind, guide your awareness back to your body, center your attention on the practice or technique you are working with.
 This isn’t a problem, it is your meditation practice.